ralsouza/study_case_eda_bike_taxi_nyc/README.md

-# Study case of exploratory data analysis about bicycle taxis in NYC
+# Exploratory Data analysis About Bicycle Taxis in NYC

-Study case of exploratory data analysis about bicycle taxis in NYC.
+Analysing data of rental of bikes as taxis in New York City.